About the Position

 - Self-starter who can work independently and proactively in periods of limited supervision;

-- Willingness to learn about new, technical subject matters without getting intimidated;
+- Curiosity and willingness to learn about new, technical subject matters without getting intimidated;

 - Demonstrated experience or commitment to working in a multicultural environment where commitment to diversity based on race, ethnic and national origin, age, sexual orientation, gender identity, and physical ability is an important institutional value;

-- Enthusiasm for TAG’s mission is a must; familiarity with advocacy, international health, policy making, or the conditions on which TAG works, is a plus.
+- Enthusiasm for TAG’s mission is a must; familiarity with advocacy, health, policy making, or lived experience with the conditions on which TAG works, is a plus.

 Salary & Benefits

-The salary will be $60,000 – $65,000 per annum, commensurate with experience and skills.
+The salary for this full-time role will be $55,000 per annum .
 TAG offers a competitive benefits package that includes fully-employer paid health insurance and generous paid vacation (starting at four weeks, plus additional paid sick leave and holidays).

 How to Apply

-Please send a one-page cover letter, current CV/résumé (2-page maximum), two writing samples (maximum of 5 pages total), and 3 professional references and their contact information by October 1, 2020 to email@example.com, with “HIV Community Engagement Officer” as the subject line.
+Please send a one-page cover letter, current CV/résumé (2-page maximum), a writing sample (maximum of 5 pages; a sample grant report or proposal, or other donor communication preferred), and 3 professional references and their contact information to email@example.com, with “Development & Grant Officer” as the subject line.
 We will review applications on a rolling basis.
 Please, no recruiters or phone calls.

 Treatment Action Group is an equal opportunity employer and does not discriminate on the basis of sexual orientation, gender identity or expression, race, color, religion, national origin, sex, age, marital status, disability, personal appearance, family responsibility, political affiliation or any other status protected by applicable law.
 People of color; women; transgender, nonbinary, and gender nonconforming people; veterans; and people with disabilities are encouraged to apply.